hrosborne/phonezone/README.md

 This was my first encounter with PHP, HTML and CSS with a bit of JS

-It is somewhat buggy and incomplete compared to the SMS project.
+It lacks proper validation and the checkout function is not entirely ncomplete.
+It is less efficient when compared to the SMS project.

 I will have a working link to the site on Monday as I have a few things to do before then: